Ali-Mikael/writeup/pwn2play.md

 # Ping Of The Hill
+**Description**
+- This web app generously allows you to ping random targets, because what could possibly go wrong?

 **Objective**
-- This web app generously allows you to ping random targets, because what could possibly go wrong?
-Use an exploit to extract the contents of flag.txt hosted on the local disk.
+- Use an exploit to extract the contents of flag.txt hosted on the local disk.

 <img width="1350" height="793" alt="2026-05-30-13:47:58" src="https://github.com/user-attachments/assets/a4919a4c-98e3-42c9-a51e-712b66b84fb1" />

-We simply chain a command after the IP address.
-I started of with some basics like `pwd` and `ls`.
-And eventually found the flag:
+We simply chain a command after specifying the IP address.
+I started of with some basics like `pwd` and `ls` to get a feel of what's what, and eventually found the flag:
 ```bash
 1.1.1.1 ; find / -type f -name flag.txt
 1.1.1.1 ; cat /tmp/flag.txt